Tea Party movement: Decline

 Tea Party activities began to decline in 2010.
 According to Harvard professor Theda Skocpol, the number of Tea Party chapters across the country slipped from about 1,000 to 600 between 2009 and 2012, but that this is still "a very good survival rate."
 Mostly, Tea Party organizations are said to have shifted away from national demonstrations to local issues.
 A shift in the operational approach used by the Tea Party has also affected the movement's visibility, with chapters placing more emphasis on the mechanics of policy and getting candidates elected rather than staging public events.

 The Tea Party's involvement in the 2012 GOP presidential primaries was minimal, owing to divisions over whom to endorse as well as a lack of enthusiasm for all the candidates.
 However, the 2012 GOP ticket did have an influence on the Tea Party: following the selection of Paul Ryan as Mitt Romney's vice-presidential running mate, The New York Times declared that the once-fringe of the conservative coalition, Tea Party lawmakers are now "indisputably at the core of the modern Republican Party."

 Though the Tea Party has had a large influence on the Republican Party, it has attracted major criticism by public figures within the Republican coalition as well.
 Then-speaker of the House John Boehner particularly condemned many Tea Party-connected politicians for their behavior during the 2013 U.S. debt ceiling crisis.
 "I think they're misleading their followers," Boehner was publicly quoted as saying, "They're pushing our members in places where they don't want to be, and frankly I just think that they've lost all credibility."
 In the words of The Kansas City Star, Boehner "stamped out Tea Party resistance to extending the debt ceiling."

 One 2013 survey found that, in political terms, 20 percent of self-identified Republicans stated that they considered themselves as part of the Tea Party movement.
 By 2016, Politico noted that the Tea Party movement was essentially completely dead; however, the article noted that the movement seemed to die in part because some of its ideas had been absorbed by the mainstream Republican Party.
 By 2019, it was reported that the conservative wing of the Republican Party "has basically shed the Tea Party moniker."

 Multiple sources identified remnants of the Tea Party movement as being among the participants of the January 6 United States Capitol attack in 2021.

-Geoffrey Kabaservice argued in 2020 that the Tea Party's "characteristic mistrust of norms was evident from the beginning in its embrace of birtherism, the racist conspiracy theory that claimed without evidence that Obama was secretly a foreign-born Muslim and ineligible for the presidency.
-Social media accelerated the spread of such conspiratorial beliefs, which further dissolved trust in established institutions and objective truth...the Tea Party never really died; its energies were reactivated with the presidential campaign of Donald Trump."